With latest homer, Jackie Bradley Jr. surprised even himself

 The Red Sox have come to expect more from a player who broke through last season as an All-Star with 30 doubles and 26 homers.
 And when manager John Farrell benched Bradley for all but one pinch at-bat in three recent games -- all against right-handed starting pitchers, no less -- he also described him as "pivotal to us for many reasons."
 The point, quite clearly, was to give Bradley a few days to clear his mind, work on his swing and get back on track, not to simply sit him in favor of veteran Chris Young, who is best used as a fourth outfielder at this point in his career.

 But the Sox have come to expect extreme streakiness from Bradley, too.
-When he's hot, like he was during his 29-game hitting streak last season, he can carry the offense every bit as much as Mookie Betts or Dustin Pedroia.
+When he's hot, the way he was during his 29-game hitting streak last season, he can carry the offense every bit as much as Mookie Betts or Dustin Pedroia.
 But when he's cold, as he was over a 33-game spell last summer when he went 20-for-121 (.165) with a .560 OPS, he's one of the least productive hitters in the league.

 With Bradley, there never has been much in between.

-Farrell believes a hot streak is coming when he sees Bradley hit the ball to left-center field.
+Farrell says he believes a hot streak is coming when he sees Bradley hit the ball to left-center field.
 It's when Bradley tries to pull everything to right field, according to Farrell, that he begins to go cold.
 In that case, the opposite-field homer and a single to left field in the seventh inning must have been positive signs for Bradley, right?

 "You know you feel good," Bradley said of whether he can tell when he's about to go on one of his tears.
 "You can't necessarily bank on results, so to speak, because you can hit the ball hard and don't have anything to show for it, or you can hit the ball soft and have plenty to show for it.
 I'll take the results over hitting the ball hard."